honest-code/Cart-checkout-BDD/README.md

 ```

-To generate the Acceptance test results (for Unix or Windows):
+Generate the Acceptance test results report (for Unix or Windows):

 ```